 Boris: World King; Three’s Company, KPS Productions and James Seabright; Pleasance Courtyard, Edinburgh Fringe 2015 and 2016; West End transfer to Trafalgar Studios, April-May 2016

-Nonsense & Sensibility; AIAW Theatre Company; Arts Theatre, London; March 2016 (and subsequent tour to Malvern, Worcester and Buxton, summer 2016).
+Nonsense & Sensibility; AIAW Theatre Company; Arts Theatre, London; March 2016 (and subsequent tour to Malvern, Worcester and Buxton, summer 2016 and 2017).

 Soulless (with others); AIAW Theatre Company; COG ArtsSpace and Drayton Arms Theatre; Oct-Nov 2014